-- Is it a scaleable niche?
+- Is it a scalable niche?
 While you might start out targeting a single, small subset of the population with your products, if you’re successful, you’ll want to expand.
-If you think that targeting your niche will not limit your business’ potential in the future, it’s a good fit.
+If you think targeting your niche won’t limit your business’ potential in the future, it’s a good fit.

 After you’ve determined who you’re going to be selling your enamel pins to, you’ll need to figure out what those pins will actually look like.

-Even if you don’t have any design skills, creating beautiful pins is still totally possible.
-There’s a wide variety of options out there to connect you with talented artists or turn your original designs into physical products.
+Even if you don’t have any design skills, creating enamel pins is totally possible.
+There are a wide variety of options out there to connect you with talented artists or turn your original designs into physical products.

-For creating mockups of your lapel pins, using Photoshop or Illustrator is probably your best bet.
-If you don’t have access to Photoshop, here are some free alternatives that you can use to create your own original designs:
+For creating mockups of your lapel pins, using Adobe Illustrator or Photoshop is probably your best bet.
+If you don’t have access to Photoshop, here are some free alternatives you can use to create your own original designs:

 Maybe you aren’t confident in your design skills or you don’t have the time to create your own designs.
 Whatever the reason, there are lots of great options out there for outsourcing the entire design process to talented designers from around the world.